help-me-mom/ng-mocks/README.md

 ### How to test a pipe

 An approach with testing pipes is similar to directives.
-The pipe we pass as the first parameter of [`MockBuilder`](#mockbuilder), and its module with dependencies as the second one if they exist:
+We pass the pipe as the first parameter of [`MockBuilder`](#mockbuilder), and its module with dependencies as the second one if they exist:

 ```typescript